Shirley Woodson: Career

 Woodson debuted her work in a show of Michigan artists at the Detroit Institute of Arts in 1960, the same year she started teaching in the Detroit Public Schools.
 She has participated exhibitions at institutions including the Academy of Arts and Letters in New York, the Oakland Museum in California, and other venues as far away as Dakar, Senegal, and Lagos, Nigeria, featuring in over 30 solo exhibitions.

-Woodson is one of 10 Black artists and the only female profiled in "Harold Neal and Detroit African American Artists, 1945 Through the Black Arts Movement," by art historian Julia R. Myers.
-Woodson is also featured in “The Art of Black American Women: Works of Twenty-Four Artists of the Twentieth Century” (McFarland Publishing, 1993) and “Gumbo Ya Ya: Anthology of Contemporary African-American Women Artists” (Midmarch Arts Press, 1995), among other books and publications.
+Woodson is one of ten Black artists and the only female profiled in "Harold Neal and Detroit African American Artists, 1945 Through the Black Arts Movement" by art historian Julia R. Myers.
+Woodson is also featured in The Art of Black American Women: Works of Twenty-Four Artists of the Twentieth Century (McFarland Publishing, 1993) and Gumbo Ya Ya: Anthology of Contemporary African-American Women Artists (Midmarch Arts Press, 1995), among other books and publications.

-During her MacDowell Colony Fellowship (1966-1967), Woodson explored new ideas and techniques including collage, a medium that she continues to use as a counterpoint and complement to her paintings.
+During her MacDowell Colony Fellowship (1966-1967), Woodson explored new ideas and techniques including collage, a medium that she continues to use as both a counterpoint and complement to her paintings.

 Woodson taught at Highland Park Community College in Highland Park, Michigan from 1966 to 1978.
-From 1979 until 1992, Woodson worked as an art specialist in Highland Park Schools.
+From 1979 until 1992, she worked as an art specialist in Highland Park Schools.
 Woodson returned to Detroit Public Schools as supervisor of fine arts from 1992 to 2008.

-In 1974, Woodson co-founded the Michigan chapter of the National Conference of Artists (NCA), the longest-running national arts organization dedicated to nurturing and promoting opportunities for Black visual artists.
+In 1974, Woodson co-founded the Michigan chapter of the National Conference of Artists (NCA), the longest-running national arts organization for black visual artists.
 She is an executive board member with the national organization and is the president of the Michigan chapter.
 Woodson is also a member of the Detroit Art Teachers Association, the College Art Association, the National Art Education Association and the Michigan Art Education Association.